ikatanic/ivan.github.io/_posts/2019-09-14-polynomial-multiplication.md

 ## Motivation
 Many problems can be reduced to polynomial multiplication problem.
 Most familiar example is the number multiplication.
-Have you ever wondered why are you able to multiply million-digit numbers in Python in seconds?
+Have you ever wondered why are you able to multiply 100000-digit numbers in Python in seconds?

 School algorithm is very simple, but also very slow.
 It's time complexity is $O(n^2)$.
 There are much more efficient algorithms and the goal of this article is to explore them.

 After formalizing the problem, we'll see Karatsuba algorithm for multiplying polynomials in $O(n^{1.58})$ .
-Next, we'll try to multiply polynomials using polynomial interpolation which will be the base for $O(n \log n)$ algorithm that utilizes Fast Fourirer Transform (FFT).
+Next, we'll try to multiply polynomials using polynomial interpolation which will be the base for $O(n \log n)$ algorithms that utilize Fast Fourirer Transform (FFT) and Number Theoretic Transform (NTT).

 All these algorithms are [Divide and Conquer](https://en.wikipedia.org/wiki/Divide_and_conquer_algorithms) algorithms, so this article can also serve as an introduction (through examples) with that problem solving approach.